karmaniverous/stan/stan.system.md

 - A snapshot directory (usually `ctx/`) containing:
   - `archive.tar` — exact repo contents at a point in time
   - Files like `test.txt`, `lint.txt`, `typecheck.txt`, `build.txt` — script outputs from the same code state
+  - Optional diffs and combined artifacts:
+    - `archive.diff.tar` — tar containing just changed files since previous run
+    - `archive.prev.tar` — previous full archive (when diffing)
+    - `combined.txt` — when combining plain text outputs (no archive)
+    - `combined.tar` — when combining with `archive` present (includes the output directory)
+- Each script output file is a deterministic stdout/stderr dump.
+The top of each file includes the actual command invocation; this is a strong hint about the meaning of the file contents.
 - Optional: project metadata or additional files the developer pastes.

 **IMPORTANT:** Files may be combined into a single archive.
 In this case, the contextual files will be located in the directory within the archive matching the `outputPath` key in `stan.config.yml` or `stan.config.json`.
 By default this is `stan/`.